Skip to main content

 Safe Update Procedure:

-2. Update Image: Application restarts with the new version.
+2. Update Image: Update the image or version.

-3. Wait for Health Check: Ensure the single instance starts up fully and completes DB migrations.
+3. Wait for Health Check: Wait for the single instance to start fully and complete migrations.

-4. Scale Up: Increase replicas (or UVICORN_WORKERS) back to your desired count.
+4. Scale Up: Increase replicas back to your desired count.

 Session Affinity (Sticky Sessions)